 - In a medium size bowl, whisk together the eggs.

 - Gradually, pour the warmed lemon/honey mixture into the bowl with the eggs, whisking constantly.

-- Whisk and cook over medium heat for 6-8 minutes or until the mixture is thickened enough to coat the back of a spoon.
+- Place the pot on the stove and set the burner to medium heat.
+Cook – whisking occasionally – for 6-8 minutes or until the mixture is thickened enough to coat the back of a spoon.
+It should take about 3-5 minutes for the mixture to start simmering – that's what it's supposed to do.
 You'll know the curd is ready when you can run a finger across the back of your spoon and the little line that forms doesn't immediately fill in.
-Don't worry if it's not as thick as you want - it will continue to thicken as it cools.
+Don't worry if it's not as thick as you want – it will continue to thicken as it cools.

-- Give it one last good stir for 15-20 seconds, then remove it from heat and whisk in the vanilla and butter.
+- Once it's ready, give it one last good stir for 15-20 seconds, then remove it from heat and whisk in the vanilla and butter.

 - Pour into a clean jar and refrigerate until chilled, then serve.